 Read the full Sennheiser HD 250BT review

 Looking for a bargain?
 These quality closed-back wired headphones are among the best out there for the money.
-The solid build means these are going to last – AKG bends the cable 80,000 times just to test longevity.
+The solid build means these are going to last – AKG bends the cable 80,000 times to test longevity.
 The padding is comfy, while the three-metre cable offers more than enough play for listening comfortably at home.
 This is a classic studio headphone design.
-While you could just about get away with wearing these out on the street, they’re not really designed for it.
-The long cable provides further proof.
+While you could get away with wearing these out on the street, they’re not really designed for it.
+Just look at that long cable.

 Read the full AKG K72 review